OpenNavMap: Multi-Session Appearance-Based Topometric Mapping for Scalable Visual Navigation: Methodology

 \subsection{Cross-Device Localization}

-We extend our framework to collaborative localization with data from heterogeneous devices, often operated by non-expert users.
-This ``\ti{in-the-wild}'' data introduces complexities driven by three factors: \ti{1)} \textit{motion in diverse patterns} where rapid rotations and head movements induce noise and motion blur; \ti{2)} \ti{device heterogeneity}, where diverse camera models and configurations lead to inconsistent Fields of View (FoV) and intrinsics; and \ti{3)} \ti{perceptual degradation}, caused by uncontrolled lighting and environmental artifacts.
-We introduce two mechanisms to address these issues.
+\bt{A key advantage of the topometric map is that its nodes are raw images rather than 3D landmarks, which makes the representation inherently device-agnostic: any camera that produces an RGB image can contribute a node.
+This section describes how we realize this potential in practice, extending multi-session map merging to data captured by heterogeneous devices under uncontrolled, in-the-wild conditions.
+First, \ti{device heterogeneity}: consumer cameras span a wide range of optics, from fisheye lenses on AR glasses to equirectangular panoramas from $360^\circ$ cameras, none of which are directly compatible with the perspective-image assumption of feed-forward 3D GFMs (\eg MASt3R~\cite{leroy2024grounding}).
+Second, \ti{perceptual degradation}: non-expert users produce imagery with motion blur, inconsistent exposure, and sensor noise that, if left unfiltered, corrupt both descriptor matching and metric pose estimation.
+We address each in turn.}

-MASt3R is trained on undistorted perspective images and achieves ideal performance under these conditions.
-While our metric localization refines unknown intrinsics to some degree, handling non-perspective or heavily distorted images requires a pre-processing step.
-For consumer devices (\eg smartphones, AR glasses), we integrate an undistortion module.
-This leverages manufacturer-provided SDKs to obtain camera intrinsics and rectify raw images, yielding distortion-free perspective inputs.
-Furthermore, we extend our approach to handle panoramic imagery from sources such as Google Street View.
-Panoramic images, typically stored as equirectangular projections, cannot be used directly.
-We transform them by generating synthetic perspective images via spherical projection.
-This involves sampling a virtual pinhole view from the panorama, often centered at a zero-degree viewpoint (aligned with the travel direction).
-As shown in Fig.~\ref{fig:pano_to_pers}, this conversion produces virtual perspective images with a user-defined FoV and virtual intrinsics that are compatible with our pipeline.
-Additionally, all images are cropped to the same size of reference images, to best utilize the MASt3R model.
+\bt{\tb{\ti{Perspective Rectification}} converts non-perspective inputs into undistorted perspective images compatible with our metric localization pipeline.
+For consumer devices (\eg smartphones, AR glasses), we apply an undistortion module that uses manufacturer-provided intrinsics to rectify raw images into distortion-free views.
+For panoramic sources such as Google Street View, images are stored as equirectangular projections and cannot be used directly; we convert them by sampling a virtual pinhole view via spherical projection, typically centered along the travel direction, yielding perspective images with a user-defined FoV and known virtual intrinsics.
+As shown in Fig.~\ref{fig:pano_to_pers}, this conversion produces inputs that are fully compatible with our pipeline.
+All images are then cropped to a uniform resolution matching the reference images.}

-Second, crowd-sourced imagery suffers from highly variable quality, including motion blur, occlusions, inconsistent exposure, and sensor noise.
-To identify perceptually degraded data, we utilize a non-reference IQA method called multi-scale image quality transformer (MUSIQ) \cite{ke2021musiq}, which predicts a quality score $\in[0, 100]$ for an image.
-This IQA score allows us to quantify and filter images with low quality.
-Fig.~\ref{fig:image_quality} shows example IQA scores for images captured in day and night conditions, while Fig.~\ref{fig:exp_datasets} visualizes the complete IQA score distribution of our self-collected dataset.
-We filter out images that do not meet the minimum IQA score threshold.